-The main teaching area of the kitchen has 7 domestic cookery stations (one for a leader and 6 for participants, with space for people to work around both sides of the U-shaped layout – see design below), one of which is height-adjustable/ wheelchair accessible.
+The main teaching area of the kitchen has 7 domestic cookery stations (one for a leader and 6 for participants, with space for people to work around both sides of the U-shaped layout – see virtual tour below), one of which is height-adjustable/ wheelchair accessible.

 Our kitchen was designed by Claire Potter, an interior architect and award-winning designer who specialises in sustainable design to ensure we reduce our environmental impact.
 The kitchen includes a balance of quality, new kitchen equipment alongside recycled and reused materials.
 The design prioritises accessibility and flexibility – from specialist accessible cookery equipment to adaptable areas for dining and food preparation.